vgteam/sequenceTubeMap/README.md

 ![Header Graphic](/images/header.png)

 ### A JavaScript module for the visualization of genomic sequence graphs.
-It automatically generates a "tube map"-like visualization of given sequence graphs.
+It automatically generates a "tube map"-like visualization of sequence graphs which have been created with [vg](https://github.com/vgteam/vg).

 ### Link to working demo: [https://vgteam.github.io/sequenceTubeMap/](https://vgteam.github.io/sequenceTubeMap/)